5 Days in London: The Perfect London Itinerary for Your First Visit

 With thousands of years of history, world-class museums and attractions, every kind of food imaginable, and a never-ending list of things to do, it's no wonder that London is one of the most popular cities to visit in the world.

-I personally got hooked on London after my first visit in 2012, and in the last decade have spent cumulative months exploring what is easily my favorite European capital.
+I personally got hooked on London after my first visit in 2012, and since then have spent cumulative months exploring what is easily my favorite European capital.

 But London is a massive city, and there's so *much* to do there that planning a trip can be overwhelming.
 I know this because I've been daunted myself by the knowledge that it's impossible to see and do everything in one visit.